 About LFS

-Lutheran Family Services offers caring and supportive programs focused on children, community, and behavioral health.
+Lutheran Family Services offers caring and supportive programs focused on children and families, behavioral health, and refugees

 Our Mission